Hamiltonian Benchmark of a Solid-State Spin-Photon Interface for Computation: Results

 Throughout this section, we will assume that the classical pulse exciting the QD is linearly polarized and very short with respect to the trion's lifetime, hence producing a nearly instantaneous population swap from electron to trion for both spin projections.
-Let us notice that, as mentioned in Sec.~\ref{secII}, recent experimental results~\cite{ramesh2025} show that a suitable tuning of the angle between the pulse's linear polarization and the magnetic field direction is needed to obtain a constant and positive value of $\Omega_e$ as assumed in this paper.
 Furthermore, we consider the time $T_1=\pi/(2\Omega_{g})$ of each electron spin precession to be longer than the trion's lifetime, yet keeping their ratio finite.
 We can then write the SPI wavefunction after N repetitions of the realistic unit step as:

 with

 where we defined the un-normalized field's wavefunctions as:

 the subscript $m$ refers to the fact that the photon is emitted in the interval $[(m-1)T_1,m T_1]$, and the coefficients $f_{i}^{(\zeta,\mu)}(t,t')$ are given in Appendix~\ref{App:A}.
 Notice that, in the ideal protocol, the field's states $\ket{\Phi^{(\uparrow, \mu)}_{L}}$ and $\ket{\Phi^{(\downarrow,\zeta)}_{R}}$ are never populated for any $\mu,\zeta=\uparrow, \downarrow$.
 The probability to find a photon in these states corresponds to the conditional probabilities of detecting an L (R) photon after preparing the spin in $\ket{\uparrow}$ ($\ket{\downarrow}$), namely $P(\downarrow|R)=P(\uparrow|L)$ where $P(\zeta|j)=\sum_{\mu} \langle \Phi^{(\zeta, \mu)}_{j}\vert \Phi^{(\zeta, \mu)}_{j}\rangle$, it reads